THEVAPERSGUIDE

 Voltage Range: 1.8V to 4.2V

-The Inspector offers the widest voltage range I've tested on a cartridge battery.
-Most competitors cap out at 3.6V or 4.0V on the high end, and few go below 2.4V on the low end.
+The Inspector has the widest voltage range I've tested on a cartridge battery.
+Most competitors cap at 3.6V or 4.0V on the high end, and few go below 2.4V on the low end.

 VoltageBest ForExperience